Multiple tilings associated to d-Bonacci beta-expansions: Introduction

 \section{Introduction}

-Tilings arising from $\beta$-expansions were first studied in the 1980s by A.~Rauzy\spacecite{rauzy_1982} and W.~Thurston\spacecite{thurston_1989}.
+Tilings arising from $\beta$-expansions were first studied in the 1980s by A.~Rauzy"_\cite{rauzy_1982} and W.~Thurston"_\cite{thurston_1989}.
 They consider the greedy $\beta$-expansions that are associated to the transformation $\TG \colon x\mapsto \beta x-\qfl{\beta x}$.
-S.~Akiyama\spacecite{akiyama_2002} showed that the collection of $\beta$-tiles forms a tiling if and only if $\beta$ satisfies the so-called \defined{weak finiteness property}~(W).
-It is conjectured that all Pisot numbers satisfy~(W) for the greedy expansions, this is one of the versions of the famous unresolved \defined{Pisot conjecture}\spacecite{Hol_PhD,akiyama_rao_steiner_2004}.
+S.~Akiyama"_\cite{akiyama_2002} showed that the collection of $\beta$-tiles forms a tiling if and only if $\beta$ satisfies the so-called \defined{weak finiteness property}~(W).
+M.~Barge"_\cite{barge_2016b,barge_2016a} proved that all Pisot numbers satisfy property~(W); he actually proves that the $\beta$-substitution associated to the greedy transformation has pure discrete spectrum.

 If we drop the ``greedy'' hypothesis, things are getting more interesting.
-C.~Kalle and W.~Steiner\spacecite{KS} showed that the symmetric $\beta$-expansions for two particular cubic Pisot numbers~$\beta$ induce a double tiling --- i.e., a multiple tiling such that almost every point of the tiled space lies in exactly two tiles.
-More generally, they proved that every ``well-behaving'' $\beta$-transformation with a Pisot number $\beta$ induces a multiple tiling.
-Multiple tilings in various related settings were as well considered by S.~Ito and H.~Rao\spacecite{ito_rao_2006}.
+C.~Kalle and W.~Steiner"_\cite{KS} showed that the symmetric $\beta$-expansions for two particular cubic Pisot numbers~$\beta$ induce a double tiling --- i.e., a multiple tiling such that almost every point of the tiled space lies in exactly two tiles.
+More generally, they proved that every ``well-behaving'' $\beta$-transformation with a Pisot unit $\beta$ induces a multiple tiling.
+The method of Barge cannot be straightforwardly extended to the symmetric $\beta$-expansions, because for these, there is no direct link to Pisot substitutions.
+The provided examples of multiple tilings therefore do not disprove the general Pisot substitution conjecture that all Pisot irreducible substitutions have pure discrete spectrum.
+Actually, multiple tilings are also considered for combinatorial substitutions as done e.g.\@ by S.~Ito and H.~Rao"_\cite{ito_rao_2006}.
+We refer to a~\emph{m\'emoire} by A.~Siegel and J.~Thuswaldner"_\cite{siegel_thuswaldner_2009} for a thorough survey on substitution tilings and the Pisot conjecture.